Grégory Pastel

-Grégory Pastel (born 20 January 1991 in Fort-de-France, Martinique) is a professional footballer who plays as a forward for RC Rivière-Pilote and internationally for Martinique.
+Grégory Pastel (born 18 September 1990) is a professional footballer who plays as a forward and internationally for Martinique.

 Pastel spent 3 years with AS Nancy and a year at FC Mulhouse before signing for US Ivry in January 2013.
 On leaving US Ivry, he returned to Martinique, rejoining RC Rivière-Pilote.

 He made his debut for Martinique in 2014.
 He was in the Martinique Gold Cup squad for the 2017 tournament.